egor-tensin/blog/_posts/2017-06-24-static-vs-inline-vs-unnamed-namespaces.md

 address in every translation unit, its local static variables will be shared, etc.
-* Defining different `inline` functions with the same name in different translation units is undefined behaviour.
+* Defining different `inline` functions with the same name in different translation units is undefined behavior.

 Two inline functions might be different even if they are the same textually.
 For example, they might reference two global variables which have the same